wismh/wind-engine/docs/tech/files/tests.ui_layout_hit_test.cpp.md

 Module: [[modules/UI]]

 Hit-test layout uses the same `IUiPainter::measure_text` as paint when `UiLayoutPainters` is set; without it, hug text uses the CPU fallback and later siblings miss the painted button.
-Also covers Viewport pan/zoom hit-test (layout_rect unchanged; clip + inverse camera).
+Also covers Viewport pan/zoom hit-test (layout_rect unchanged; clip + inverse camera) and zoom-to-cursor pan keeping the content point under the pointer.

 See [[features/UI Input]].